ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/codefolding/readme.md

 This extension adds codefolding functionality from CodeMirror to a codecell.

-After clicking on the gutter (left margin of codecell) or typing `Alt+F`, the code gets folded.
+In edit mode, clicking on the triangle in the gutter (left margin of codecell) or typing the codefolding hotkey (default is `Alt+F`), folds the code.
+In command mode, the folding hotkey relates to the first line of the codecell.

 See the examples below.
 The folding status is saved in the cell metadata of the notebook, so reloading of a notebook will restore the folding view.

 Supported modes
 ---------------